mtn819/NWC_frontend/README.md

 Some smaller, html customizations can be handled in public/, though this area of the codebase is rather uneventful; almost entirely defined by the defaults of npx create-react-app.

+## DETAILS:

+### How the Home Map Works:
+res/Home/Home_InteractiveMap_Map.js accepts a list of points.
+A point is defined by [name, x, y].
+The Y axis is flipped here.

 Note: Will likely switch to plain CSS and BEM soon, potentially using JSON-styling for components